NorskJoe/sinsy-project/Documentation/5 Dynamics.md

 by 1.5, but clipping is a possibility.
 A value such as 0.5 will decrease the volume by 50% by multiplying the sound sample by 0.5.

-In order to avoid sudden amplitude changes (which can be described as a kind of staircase effect) the ```--smoothing``` option can be used to specify how long it should take for the volume to change.
+In order to avoid sudden amplitude changes the ```--smoothing``` option can be used to specify how long it should take for the volume to change.
 A value of 1.0 means that it will take an entire measure to change the volume (the change in volume will be linear).
 This would be basically the same thing as crescendo or diminuendo since the